 - Cognition and Learning

-- · Communication and Interaction, including Autism
+- Communication and Interaction, including Autism

 - Social, Emotional and Mental Health

 - Sensory and / or Physical

 Our current SEND register includes children who have needs in each area.

-We have pupils with: hearing aids- including bone conductors and cochlear implants and with radio mics; catheters and calipers; and augmented communication devices.
+This year we have supported pupils with: hearing aids- including bone conductors, cochlear implants and with radio mics; catheters and callipers; and augmented communication devices.